drewdeponte/git-ps-book/src/guides/split-a-patch-up.md

 To accomplish this we need to utilize an interactive rebase to enter "edit" mode in the correct place in the Patch Stack.
-In this particular case we want to rebase our Patch Stack.
+In this particular case we want to rebase our Patch Stack with the following.

 ```
 gps rebase